Conscription in Ukraine: Russian Invasion of Ukraine

-By 15 September 2024, Ukraine announced it will extend the basic training of its conscripts from three months to a longer, but unspecified period of time, after repeated complaints about the effectiveness of newly recruited Ukrainian soldiers.
-The new basic training program will start in October–November, according to the Ukrainian military commander Colonel-General Oleksandr Syrskyi.
+By 15 September 2024, Ukraine announced it would extend the basic training of its conscripts from three months to a longer, but unspecified period of time, after repeated complaints about the effectiveness of newly recruited Ukrainian soldiers.
+The new basic training program was scheduled to start in October–November, according to the Ukrainian military commander Colonel-General Oleksandr Syrskyi.

-On 29 October 2024, Ukrainian National Security and Defense Council Secretary Oleksandr Lytvynenko reported that 1,000,050 Ukrainians had been conscripted into the Armed Forces since 24 February 2022 and that a further 160,000 were in the process of being drafted.
+On 29 October 2024, Ukrainian National Security and Defense Council Secretary Oleksandr Lytvynenko reported that 1,000,050 Ukrainian men had been conscripted into the Armed Forces since 24 February 2022 and that a further 160,000 were in the process of being drafted.
 In comparison, 600,000 to 800,000 Ukrainians had voluntarily joined the Ukrainian Armed Forces between 24 February 2022 and 25 April 2025 according to Ukrainian President Volodymyr Zelensky.

-On 8 July 2025, the Council of Europe’s Commissioner for Human Rights published a report which acknowledged "systemic and documented human rights violations under martial law" which included military recruitment, police and security services being accused of beatings (including fatal beatings), arbitrary detentions, persecution of critics, and the conscription of people with disabilities.
+On 8 July 2025, the Council of Europe’s Commissioner for Human Rights published a report which said there were systemic human rights violations during mobilization, which included reports of beatings, selective recruitment, and the conscription of men with disabilities.
+According to Dmytro Lubinets, the Ukrainian parliament's commissioner for human rights, there were 3,500 complaints made about human rights violations committed during mobilization in 2024 and more than 2,000 complaints made between January and July 2025.

+According to CNN, some of the Ukrainian men who were deported by the United States Immigration and Customs Enforcement were sent straight to a training center after arriving in Ukraine.

+On 17 April 2026, Kyiv Oblast Draft Center, citing information from the Ukrainian National Police, stated that at least 620 enlistment officers had been attacked between 24 February 2022 and 12 April 2026.

-According to an estimate made by Ukrainian commanders in September 2024, 50% to 70% of Ukrainian conscripts are killed or wounded in their first few days in combat.
+According to an estimate made by Ukrainian commanders in September 2024, 50% to 70% of Ukrainian conscripts in some conflict areas were killed or wounded in their first few days in combat.